deltachat/deltachat-android/README.md

 Build
 --------------------------------------------------------------------------------

-After checking out the deltachat-android repository, it may be needed to checkout the submodule deltachat-core explicitly;
-type `git submodule update --init --recursive` for this purpose.

-Beside a build in Android Studio, you have to call `ndk-build` in the `MessengerProj` directory.

-The core library (https://github.com/deltachat/deltachat-core), is checked out automatically; there is no need to build the core library itself, the android client just references the needed files.
+If the core library (https://github.com/deltachat/deltachat-core) is not checked out together with this deltachat-android, you must check out it manually using `git submodule update --init --recursive` for this purpose.
+There is no need to build the core library itself, deltachat-android just references them.

+After that, call `ndk-build` in the `MessengerProj` directory to build the C-part and run the project in Android Atudio.

+With chance, that's it :)

 ---